kolide/launcher/docs/package-builder.md

 To build the Linux packages, `package-builder` will execute a docker container which contains the [`fpm`](https://github.com/jordansissel/fpm) tool.
 Thus, you must also have docker installed and working correctly.
 If you would like to test this, run the following:

 ```
-docker run -it kolide/fpm echo "it works"
+docker run --rm -it kolide/fpm echo "it works"
 ```

 Finally, like any Go project, you must have this repo checked out to `$GOPATH/src/github.com/kolide/launcher`.
 If you're new to Go and you don't know about `$GOPATH`, then check out the repo to `$HOME/go/src/github.com/kolide/launcher`.